 Financial Aid is made available for those who qualify through federal, state, and University programs.

-The FAFSA requires the previous year’s tax information when filing.
 If a student or a family member has had a loss of income, the Financial Aid Office should be notified.
 The form that the student would need to file is a Special Circumstances Form.
 This form is only available in the Financial Aid Office.
 The Director of Financial Aid will notify the student if additional information is needed.

 - For most federal and state student aid, you must have financial need.
 Unsubsidized loans and parent loans are non-need based loans.